 - Baby’s rotate through the pelvis to emerge from the womb.

-- Fetal position effects the relative ease of fetal rotation and descent.
+- Fetal position effects the relative ease of fetal rotation and descent (including engagement).

 Spinning Babies extends the concepts of Optimal Fetal Positioning (OFP) a break-through concept in childbirth.